IT21314742/Notes-App/README.md

 Elevate your productivity with a dynamic Notes App developed using HTML, CSS, and JavaScript.This project empowers users to create, edit, and organize their notes efficiently within a web-based environment.
+With a minimalist design